987839088534212

 Because of this, travel nurses often stick together.

-It’s important to develop a good support system at your travel nursing assignment to help you combat the occasional homesickness blues.
+It’s important to develop a good support system during your travel nursing assignment to help you combat the occasional homesickness blues.

 how much money do travel nurses make